January 30, 2024

 The main focus of the law is to provide guidelines for how a collector can communicate with debtors, what they can say, and what actions they can take.
 Here are the six most common violations a debt collector may commit that you should watch out for:

-Violation #1: An Attempt To Collect Debts You Don’t Owe
+Violation #1: Trying to Collect a Debt You Don't Owe

 The most common violation is when a debt collector attempts to collect a debt that you don’t owe.
 This can happen for several reasons, such as identity theft, a debt that was already paid off, or a debt that was discharged in bankruptcy.
 If you receive a call or other communication demanding payment on a debt you don’t recognize, verify the debt before paying.